nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tags

+**MSS**

+1. User requests to rename tag.
+2. AddressBook request the tag to be changed and the new tag.
+3. User specifies the tag to be changed and the new tag.
+4. AddressBook request for confirmation (yes/no) of change.
+5. User gives confirmation of yes.
+6. AddressBook renames all tags.
+7. AddressBook gives confirmation of renaming.

+**Extensions**

+1a.
+There are no users.

+> Use case ends

+3a.
+AddressBook detects that the specified tag that is to be rename does not exist.

+> AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User gives response of "no".

+> AddressBook shows a message that tags are not renamed <br>
+  Use case ends

 ## Appendix C : Non Functional Requirements